akshatd/ae567-inference/project_2b/ex1.md

    4. Update the proposal distribution $q_1(y|x^{(k)})$ based on the samples generated so far using the formula in AM
    5. Increment $k$

 Here we have 2 tuning knobs, $\gamma$ and $s_d$, which can be used to adjust the acceptance ratio.
 Increasing $\gamma$ will cause the proposal distribution to be more exploratory, reducing the acceptance ratio and vice versa.
 Increasing $s_d$ will cause the proposal distribution to be more exploratory, reducing the acceptance ratio and vice versa.
+Since $\gamma$ is used when the first proposal is too exploratory and rejected, it should be $\leq$ 1 to ensure that the second proposal is less exploratory and gets accepted.
 Again, even though it is available, i have not used the adaptation threshold as a tuning for the same reasons described in the AM section.

 ## 1.4 Banana Distribution (Already covered in section 1)